Marprog-jpg/paradox-mod-renamer/README.md

 3. Run the program and select the "SOURCE" folder as the source directory and "DESTINATION" as the destination directory.
 4. Click on "RUN" and look in the "DESTINATION" folder for the result.

+And here is a video tutorial I made: https://youtu.be/LU6Xj3CcWwU

 **REQUIREMENTS**
 - Java 15 and up